 In 1933, he married and moved to San Luis Obispo.
 He got an accounting job with the California Highway Department.
 But after six months, with the Depression at its height, he got laid off.
 This happened a few more times before Leo borrowed $600 and headed home to open Fender Radio Service.

 Then World War II broke out.
-Factories stopped making radios to concentrate on weapons.
+Factories stopped making radios in order to make weapons.
 Old parts were plentiful, however, and Leo’s business boomed.

 Plus people still wanted to hear music.
 Leo became known in big band circles for building acoustic guitar amplifiers and public address systems.

-One day, a lap steel guitar player named “Doc” Kauffman wandered in to have Leo repair his amp.
-Kauffman had worked for a local guitar manufacturing outfit and the two jawed about how to build a better electric guitar.
+One day, a lap steel guitar player named “Doc” Kauffman wandered into Leo’s shop to have his amp repaired.
+Kauffman once worked for a local guitar manufacturing outfit and the two jawed about how to build a better electric guitar.

 Leo kept innovating and soon dominated the industry.
 He didn’t invent the solid body electric guitar, but he improved it.
 He became the “Henry Ford of electric guitar” by automating its manufacture.

-In August 1951 (sixty years ago this month), Leo started producing an electric bass.
+In August 1951, Leo started producing an electric bass.
 As bands got bigger and guitars got louder, upright bassists fought for volume on stage.
 Plus, the uprights were bulky and difficult to move.

 Leo’s guitar-shaped Precision Bass and its amplifier solved those problems.
 Again, he didn’t invent the electric bass, but he was the first to make it widely available.

 By 1964, Leo was ill and exhausted.
 He sold the Fender Electric Instrument Manufacturing Company to CBS for $13 million and signed a ten-year noncompete agreement.

 In 1974, Leo came out of retirement to head the Music Man Company.
 In 1985, he formed G&L Musical Instruments with George Fullerton.